Yeong-Yu-Seong/Dynamic-Duo-IP-Y1.2/README.md

 Leaderboard System for Shopping Battles – Tracks top players and rewards consistent winners.

 Cart System - Allow users to add items they want to purchase.

-Purchases System - Allows users to see their purchase history and status of the items.

 Time-limited battles - A gamification system to allow users to get vouchers and benefits.